weeloong93/Freeberg/README.md

 #Project Ideation

 ##User stories
-As business students, we want to be able to analyze live data and produce relevant analytics for the many finance projects that we do, for free.
+As business students, we want to be able to analyze live data and produce relevant analytics for the many finance projects that we do, and especially - for free.

 ##Definition of the Problem
-While the financial industry has many applications which do financial analytics (e.g. Bloomberg), they are extremely costly and unaffordable by students such as us.
-Extracting data from Yahoo Finance individually and across multiple stocks becomes a tedious process as one has to extract the data for each stock individually.
+While the financial industry has many applications which do financial analytics (e.g. Bloomberg), they are extremely costly and unaffordable for students such as us.
+Extracting data from Yahoo Finance individually and across multiple stocks becomes a tedious process as one has to manually extract the data for each stock .

-With these problems in mind, Freeberg aims to resolve these issues by allowing the user to extract this data efficiently and use for their relevant analysis of stocks.
+With these problems in mind, Freeberg aims to resolve these issues by allowing the user to extract this data efficiently and use for the relevant analysis of publicly traded stocks.

 ##Proposed Features for Minimum Viable Product
-* Live Stock Tracker that is able to extract Live data from the relevant websites and parse historical prices into a graphical format - easy access for user to financial information
+* Live Stock Tracker that is able to extract Live data from the relevant websites and parse historical prices into graphical formats - easy access to financial information for user
-* Comparison of historical data in the form of graphs
+* Comparison of historical data in graphical format

 #Proposed Level of Achievement
-We are currently aiming for the `Project: Gemini` achievement, here we list the requirements we plan to meet the required achievement:
+We are currently aiming for the `Project: Gemini` achievement.
+We plan to fulfill the following requirements in order meet this achievement:

 * Log in at least 130 hours each
 * Build Django framework for our webapp